 Our cash flow from operations was $1.3 billion, and our free cash flow in the quarter was $587 million.
 This is in line with our typical seasonality as we improve cash conversion cycles in the second half.

 From a supply chain perspective, the dynamics remained largely unchanged from the last few quarters, with certain components still in tight supply, which limited shipments.
-However, we have made progress in proactive measures we have taken to enhance the resilience of our supply chain, including still in demand for products that do not require supply-constrained components, offering new multi-sourcing options and implementing proper design changes to our world-class engineering capabilities.
+However, we have made progress in proactive measures we have taken to enhance the resilience of our supply chain, including steering demand for products that do not require supply-constrained components, offering new multi-sourcing options and implementing [proper](ph) design changes to our world-class engineering capabilities.
 We could also see some easing in supply condition, if consumer demand continued to slow and component capacity shift towards enterprise customers.

 Overall, we expect supply chain to remain challenged, supply to remain challenged into next year, although with some very early signs of potential easing in the near term.
 We remain focused on translating customer demand into profitable revenue growth, as shown in our Q3 results.